AdriaanMusschoot/VulkanInstancedRendering/README.md

 # Journey

-Let me take you on the journey I went through to get to the final result.
+Let me take you on a journey and explain some of the issues I ran into to get to the final result.

 ## Step 1: Rendering that first triangle!